Last updated on July 8th, 2022 at 04:54 pm

 And yes, it is.

-I’m not disagreeing with this idea but there’s a fine line here, dreamers.
-We live in a world where it’s easy to surround ourselves in an illusion of self-sufficiency.
+I’m not disagreeing with this idea but there’s a fine line here.
+We live in a world where it’s easy to surround ourselves with an illusion of self-sufficiency.
 In reality, our lives are so intricately tied to others.

-Our “success” and “happiness” completely correlates on acknowledging that we need other people.
+Our “success” and “happiness” completely correlate to acknowledging that we need other people.

 I’m looking back on the past six months of my life.
 I’m sitting in my room and realizing that I came into this city with three suitcases and now I live in a fully furnished apartment.
 Did I do this all myself?
 Nope.
 A lovely girl sold me most of her furniture, my friend let me borrow her car to drive to purchase more items, my parents flew in and helped me decorate and revamp my place, I’ve been given wall decorations, a table, a blender and so much more as a gift from another friend.

 It’s not just about my apartment though.

 I moved here and didn’t know a single person or have any first-hand experience on the West Coast, in the “working world” post-grad or living 3000+ miles away from every single piece of safety and security I’ve known.
 I would have never had the confidence to make this big life leap without the support and encouragement of my family and friends.